-A Website Is No Longer Enough
+1. A Website Is No Longer Enough

 Manufacturing continues to grow more complex, and a 100-word product description isn’t going to cut it when customers want to know if your product is the right fit for their immediate need.
-Engineers want detailed CAD models, 2D drawings, eCatalogs, and more on their own time and schedule.
+Engineers want detailed CAD models, 2D drawings, eCatalogs, and more to access on their own time and schedule.

-Your website is a good place to start, but you know that your dynamic eCatalog is what helps customers the most — and it needs to be available to your distributors, as well.
+Your website is a good place to start, but your dynamic eCatalog is what helps customers the most — and it needs to be available to your distributors, as well.
 Delivering this with a mix of 3D CAD models and 2D drawings means engineers have access to the rich product information they need.
 This positive digital customer experience helps your customers easily discover and commit your products to their projects, making your company the company to do business with.

-B2B buyers are the same way.
+B2C customers can find rich product details on Amazon and even a complete user manual with a simple Google search.
+They expect instant, detailed information.
+B2B buyers are the same way and if your company doesn’t provide it to them, they’ll find a competitor that does.
 Because the barriers have dropped and data flows freely across multiple channels (mobile, desktop, e-mail, etc.), your customer isn’t going to accept a B2B experience that doesn’t support their design and specification needs.

 The biggest challenge B2B sellers face is the content creation and management platform to facilitate this omni-channel offering.
 Complex products, multiple file formats, and custom data structures at every distributor all increase the challenge of bringing a rich digital experience to customers.
 The burden rests on the manufacturer to make all of this technical data available wherever the customer expects to find products.

-Better Data = Better Rankings
+3. Better Data = Better Rankings